Sections of This Topic Include

 © Copyright Marcia Zidle

 The concept of power often evokes negative impressions.
-For example, referring to the use of power can infer that people are being dominated, manipulated or coerced.
+For example, referring to the use of power can infer that people are being dominated, manipulated, or coerced.
 However, similar to the concept of conflict, power almost always exists in organizations.
 Recognizing and managing it can be very healthy for organizations and personnel.
-The following links provides overviews that progress from basic to a little more advanced.
+The following links provide overviews that progress from basic to a little more advanced.

 Think hard work is all you need for career success?